curityio/kubernetes-training/README.md

 Training resources for developers to run the Curity product in Kubernetes:

-- Deployments use similar concepts to real environments on a local computer.
+- Deployments run on a local computer and use URLs similar to real environments.
 - Enables local execution of OAuth flows and planning of real deployments.

 ## Deployments